KevinFerryJr/FoxholeArtyCalculator/README.md

 # Foxhole Game Artillery Calculator

-This project is a Foxhole game artillery calculator designed to assist players in calculating accurate artillery shots within the game.
+This project is a Foxhole game artillery calculator designed to assist players in calculating accurate artillery inputs within the game.

 ## How to Use the Artillery Calculator